mpds-io/aiida-mpds-monitor/README.md

 the Telegram report presents this as the effective calculation state RUNNING.
 Call-link depth and the existence or state of parent nodes do not restrict the report.
-For example, a running `CrystalParallelCalculation` appears whenever that type is listed in the hierarchy.
+For example, a running `CrystalParallelCalculation` appears whenever that type is listed in the hierarchy and its running time exceeds the limit.
 Unlisted process types do not appear.
 Telegram reports ignore `monitor_filters` and MPDS delivery markers; normal MPDS webhook/archive filters remain unchanged.

-Each entry contains the node's PK, RUNNING duration, and its own `label.strip()`.
+Each entry contains the owner's name, the node's PK, RUNNING duration, and its own `label.strip()`.
 For YaScheduler jobs, it also includes the assigned `node.hostname` from `yastatus --json` when that field is available.
 A node with an empty label remains in the report with